tos-network/emo/docs/config.md

 ## `Internal`

-This section includes internal knobs for various subsystems to allow advanced users with big or private infrastructures to fine-tune some behaviors without the need to recompile Kubo.
+This section includes internal knobs for various subsystems to allow advanced users with big or private infrastructures to fine-tune some behaviors without the need to recompile Emo.

 **Be aware that making informed change here requires in-depth knowledge and most users should leave these untouched.
 All knobs listed here are subject to breaking changes between versions.**